Historical Fiction and Historical Romance

 A forbidden wartime romance begins just as German planes fill the skies over London in 1940.
 A playful and heartfelt read perfect for fans of Dear.
-Mrs. Bird, The Chilbury Ladies’ Choir, and The Last Bookshop in London.
+Mrs. Bird, The Chilbury Ladies’ Choir, and The Guernsey Literary and Potato Peel Pie Society.

-Cal promised his best friend and business partner, Roy, he wouldn’t become romantically involved with Maisie, Roy’s sweet and beautiful sister.
-As German bombs fall on London every night and Cal’s bond with Maisie grows deeper, he learns some promises are impossible to keep.
-However, when Roy deserts the Navy and appears at Cal’s door, Cal is caught between his best friend and the woman he is falling for.
+But Cal made a promise to his best friend and business partner, Roy—a promise that he would never pursue a romantic relationship with Maisie, Roy's sweet and beautiful sister.
+As the German bombs rain down upon London, and as Cal's bond with Maisie deepens, he discovers that some promises are impossible to keep.
+When Roy deserts the Navy and unexpectedly appears at Cal's doorstep, Cal is forced to choose between his loyal friend and the woman he's falling for.

-While London goes to war around them, Maisie and Cal face their own fight—finding their courage and recognizing their worth.
+While London goes to war around them, Maisie and Cal face their own battle—finding their courage and recognizing their worth.